-- A. Loss of Privilege: Denial of specific privileges for a designated period of time or exclusion of a student from events or ceremonies. - B. Contact restriction: Communication or contact limitations or prohibition with another member(s) of the University community. - C. Residence-related restrictions within University Housing: Restriction, relocation, or removal of a student from University housing.

-D. Ban: Excluding a student from University premises or specific University facilities, events, or ceremonies.
+- A. Loss of Privilege: Denial of specific privileges for a designated period of time or exclusion of a student or student group from events or ceremonies. - B. Contact restriction: Communication or contact limitations or prohibition with another member(s) of the University community. - C. Residence-related restrictions within University Housing: Restriction, relocation, or removal of a student from University housing. - D. Ban: Excluding a student or student group from University premises or specific University facilities, events, or ceremonies.